JingMatrix/ChromeXt/README.md

 A content cosmetic blocker is embedded into ChromeXt with the help of eruda.
 Open the `Eruda console` from the page menu.
 In the `Elements` panel, one can use the `pointer` icon to select elements on the page.
-After clicking the `delete` icon for a selected element, a corresponding filter will be saved to the `Resources` panel.
+After clicking the `delete` icon for a selected element, a corresponding filter will be saved to the `Resources` panel, where one can manage previous added filters.
 These filters are saved in the browser even after clearing the site's data.

 Another way to block ADs is using the [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/script-src) to block some scripts from loading.